 Preschoolers are one of the fastest-growing groups of computer users, particularly with the arrival of touch-screen devices such as the iPad and iPhone.
 Recent American research has found that half of five-year-olds go online every day, along with a quarter of three-year-olds.
 In addition, small children are also the fastest-growing group of video game players.

-One of the main issues facing children this age is making in-game purchases without understanding what they are doing: one child managed to spend $1400 in the Smurfs Village game in 2011.
-While both game and tablet makers say that they have made it more difficult for children to make unapproved purchases, if children are playing games online or on tablets the following precautions should be taken:
+One of the main issues facing children this age is making in-game purchases without understanding what they are doing.
+For example, one five-year-old managed to spend $500 on the free game Mini Golf King.
+Though both game and tablet makers say that they have made it more difficult for children to make unapproved purchases, the following precautions should still be taken if children are playing games online or on tablets :

-- When making a purchase on a child’s behalf, either use a prepaid credit card or turn the device on and off afterwards, to make sure no credit card information remains in the device’s memory.
+- When making a purchase on a child’s behalf, use a prepaid credit card or turn the device on and off afterwards to make sure no credit card information remains in the device’s memory.

 - If the child is playing on a mobile device, set it to “Airplane mode” to turn off its wireless connection.

 - On an iOS device like an iPad, set up Ask to Buy.
 You can see the instructions here: https://support.apple.com/en-us/HT201089

 - On an Android device, open the Play Store app and then tap the icon that looks like three horizontal lines.
 Scroll down to settings, tap on “Require authentication for purchases” and select “All purchases.”
 You’ll now have to enter your password anytime your child tries to buy an app or make in-app purchases.

 - Talk to children about in-game purchases and make sure they understand that these cost real money.